Healthcare in Qatar

 Pharmacies in Qatar

-There are plenty of pharmacies available in Qatar, some of which are even open late.
+There are plenty of pharmacies available, some of which are open late into the night.
 Most stock a good range of products, although it’s always a good idea to bring a small supply of any necessary medication from home until its availability in Qatar can be confirmed.

 Emergency services in Qatar